Listen Live

 We operate from the Tauranga Historic Village and our volunteers welcome requests and chats to let us know you are listening and enjoying the unique programmes each volunteer announcer compiles.
 We play vinyl records mostly and have the fourth largest collection of nostalgic music in New Zealand which have been donated to Village Radio from Tauranga residents.

-We broadcast daily and if you have a special preference check out the 'Programme Section' on the Home Page for the particular genre you prefer.
-Apart from these, the music goes round and round with nostalgic recordings from the 40's to the 90's each day for your pleasure.
+We broadcast daily and if you have a special preference check out the 'Programmes' section on the Home Page for the particular genre you prefer.
+Apart from these, the music goes round and round with nostalgic recordings from the 1920’s to the early 2000’s each day for your pleasure.